Construction Oregon Business: 100 Best Companies to work for in Oregon 2022 Oregon Business: 100 Best Green Companies to work for in Oregon 2022

 • Insurance and indemnity

-• Lien claims
+• Lien claims and lien foreclosure action

 • Project procurement and bid protests

-Public Project Bond Claim
+Subcontractor Public Project Bond Claim

-Lien and Contract Claim
+Subcontractor Lien and Contract Claim

-We successfully defended an owner/developer's allegations against an electrical subcontractor on a $3 million project and recovered all sums owed our client.
-The owner/developer alleged our client failed to follow the project's specifications and plans.
+We successfully defended an owner/developer’s allegations against an electrical subcontractor on a $3 million project and recovered all sums owed our client.
+The owner/developer alleged our client failed to follow the project’s specifications and plans.
 Our client filed a lien claim equal to the payments and retainage withheld by the owner.
 This case was unique because the main controversy was submitted to binding arbitration.
-After obtaining a favorable arbitration decision, we enforced our client's construction lien rights in court and recovered the entire claim amount including attorneys fees, interest, and arbitration costs.
+After obtaining a favorable arbitration decision, we enforced our client’s construction lien rights in court and recovered the entire claim amount including attorney fees, interest, and arbitration costs.

-Construction Lien Foreclosure
+Contractor Construction Lien Foreclosure

-Sussman Shank LLP successfully represented a commercial contractor in a breach of contract and construction lien foreclosure matter.
+Sussman Shank successfully represented a commercial contractor in a breach of contract and construction lien foreclosure matter.
 The matter involved a commercial property owner that claimed its agent did not have the authority to bind the owner to a contract.
 As a result of our representation, the client obtained an arbitration award for the full amount of the claim.

-Delay and Impact Damages Claim
+Defense of Delay and Impact Damages Claims Against Owner

 We represented the owner of a hospital and medical clinic in a delay, impact, and change order dispute against a general contractor and two subcontractors.
 Our client faced a claim in excess of $1 million which we successfully resolved in less than six months without resorting to litigation, formal mediation or arbitration.
 Our claims analysis and presentation of evidence convinced the general contractor and subcontractors to accept less than 30 percent of their original claim amount.

-Contract, Change Order, and Delay Claim
+Subcontractor Contract, Change Order, and Delay Claims

 We represented several large specialty subcontractors working on silicon wafer plants.
 These cases involved more than 20 parties and complicated claims including scope of work disputes, defense and prosecution of impact claims, and contract integration issues.
-We successfully defeated efforts to invalidate lien claims and force resolution through unfavorable arbitration provisions.
-By carefully planning a litigation strategy, we coordinated the activities of the subcontractors as a group, saving our clients thousands of dollars in fees and strengthening our clients' position in mediation.
+We successfully defeated efforts to invalidate lien claims and forced resolution through unfavorable arbitration provisions.
+By carefully planning a litigation strategy, we coordinated the activities of the subcontractors as a group, saving our clients thousands of dollars in fees and strengthening our clients’ position in mediation.
 As a result, our clients recovered millions of dollars at a fraction of the cost normally associated with complex and multiple-party construction disputes.

-Construction Defect - Siding
+Construction Defect Defense – Siding Contractor

 We represented a siding contractor in a multimillion dollar claim by the owners and homeowners' association of a 44-unit subdivision, against 17 defendants and third-party defendants, for a wide variety of alleged construction defects.
 The claim involved complex issues of relevant construction standards and practices, subcontractor responsibilities and interrelations, contract interpretation, the effect of a class action settlement against the manufacturer of the siding involved, and the measure of damages.
 We achieved a favorable resolution in mediation for a fraction of the original claim amount and obtained a dismissal of all claims against our client.